 SEE THE FUNNY SIDE

 One year my sister-in-law had festively decorated the tables and in the centre was a pile of Christmas crackers.
-BJ took one look at them and was a man on a mission.
+Braeden took one look at them and was a man on a mission.
 By hook or by crook he was determined to crack every one.
 At first I was horribly embarrassed but everyone seemed to share in his joy and didn’t seem concerned.
 Also, it was a therapy win, he could crack the crackers all by himself!

 DIVIDE AND CONQUER